krueger90/Cypress-Demo-Project/README.md

 ## Tests

-   Run `npm run cypress:open` if you want to bring up the GUI and select yourself what tests to execute, or, run `npm run cypress:run`, to run the tests in headless mode and to generate a report.
+   Run `npm run cypress:open` if you want to bring up the GUI and select yourself what tests to execute, or, run `npm run cypress:run-local`, to run the tests in headless mode and to generate a report.